Bob Crow: Personal life

 Crow advocated the UK to withdraw from the European Union.
 Since childhood, he had supported Millwall Football Club, and as RMT leader he kept a photograph of the club on the wall of his office.
 He was known to be a fan of boxing, and in an interview from 2011, claimed to work out six days a week, and be able to bench-press 120 kg.
 He also had a pet Staffordshire bull terrier whom he named Castro after the Cuban Marxist–Leninist leader Fidel Castro.

 The Guardian described Crow as having "a very keen brain and strong emotional intelligence", while The New York Times deemed him to be both "confrontational and charismatic" and "sharp and shrewd".
-Crow took a keen interest in the weather and owned a barometer, informing the press that if he had not become a trade unionist then he would have liked to have become a weather man.
+Crow took a keen interest in the weather and owned a barometer, informing the press that if he had not become a trade unionist then he would have liked to have become a weatherman.

 Despite the many portrayals as a radical socialist Crow was rather seen to be very pragmatic in outlook, and was described as "too shrewd for doctrine".
 Although believing that it was morally right to punish murder by capital punishment, he did not support the death penalty in practice, claiming too little faith in the criminal justice system.
 Similarly, he said that he would happily support the Conservative Party if by doing so he could achieve the renationalisation of the railways.

 Crow's marriage to Geraldine Horan, on 12 June 1982, by whom he had a daughter, Kerrie-Anne, and two grandsons, Daniel and Jamie Atlee, ended in divorce.
 He later entered a long-term relationship with Nicola Hoarau, with whom he had another daughter, Tanya.
 Writing in the New Statesman, George Eaton thought Crow to have been "more hurt than most realise by the press intrusion into his private life".

 Crow had a distinctive south-east accent described variously as Cockney or soft-spoken Essex.
 He was often to be seen in the stands of Millwall FC in his trademark flat cap.